 If the contractor is regarded as an employee the fee payer should make deductions for income tax and National Insurance Contributions on the fees to be paid to the intermediary and account to HMRC.

-IR35 for the private sector comes into force on 6 April 2021.
+IR35 for the private sector came into force on 6 April 2021.

 At present it is up to the intermediary to determine the status of the individual behind the service company.
-From 6 April 2021 the ultimate fee payer, so in most cases the end client company, will need to determine the status of the individual providing the service through the intermediary.
+From 6 April 2021 the ultimate fee payer, so in most cases the end client company, needs to determine the status of the individual providing the service through the intermediary.